Levent0z/docsify/2020/hot-reload-lwc-electron.md

 # How to Hot-Reload your LWC-based Electron App

-If you've created your Lightning Web Components app using  `create-lwc-app`, your package.json already has the ability to hot reload (AKA live reload) any changes you make to the source.
+If you've created your Lightning Web Components app using  [create-lwc-app](https://lwc.dev/guide/install), your package.json already has the ability to hot reload (AKA live reload) any changes you make to the source.
 This functionality, initiated by `npm run watch` only works when you're using the provided localhost web server.
 It doesn't work for Electron.

 What we want is to have lwc-services build the project so that the artifacts are deployed to the local `dist` folder where Electron is sourcing them from.
 Here are the steps: